pvarshh/tennis-prediction/README.md

-This matchup_df acts as an intermediate step for our final DataFrame for prediction.
+This ``matchup_df`` acts as an intermediate step for our final DataFrame for prediction.
 It currently has the following issues that we need to solve:
-1. scarcity in the data: most players have only met each other a handful of times from 2000-2024. training a model on 10-40 data points will likely lead to poor performance and overfitting, even for predicting future matches between those same two players.
+1. Scarcity in the data: most players have only met each other a handful of times from 2000-2024. training a model on 10-40 data points will likely lead to poor performance and overfitting, even for predicting future matches between those same two players.
-2. lack of generalizability: a model trained only on (for instance) Nadal vs. Federer data will learn patterns specific to their interactions (e.g., the effect of surface, maybe specific psychological edges). it will lack predictive power for a match between any other two players because it hasn't seen data representing their skills, ranks, or interactions.
+2. Lack of generalizability: a model trained only on (for instance) Nadal vs. Federer data will learn patterns specific to their interactions (e.g., the effect of surface, maybe specific psychological edges). it will lack predictive power for a match between any other two players because it hasn't seen data representing their skills, ranks, or interactions.

-Solution: instead of subsetting to one specific pair (of players), use the entire matches_df. we need to restructure it so that each row represents a match with p1/p2 features, alongside the outcome relative to p1 (as professor suraj suggested).
+Solution: instead of subsetting to one specific pair (of players), use the entire matches_df. we need to restructure it so that each row represents a match with p1/p2 features, alongside the outcome relative to p1.

 **Train-Validation-Test Split**

-Ee filter the training_df into train_df, val_df, and test_df based on the specified year ranges using the tourney_date. this creates a natural "future" prediction problem where we used historical data to predict matches that occur in the future. we then separate the features and target for each set.
+We filter the ``training_df`` into ``train_df``, ``val_df``, and ``test_df`` based on the specified year ranges using the tourney_date. this creates a natural "future" prediction problem where we used historical data to predict matches that occur in the future. we then separate the features and target for each set.

 ## Baseline Model

-We begin our prediction model using simple Logistic Regression, passing in player ranks (p1_rank, p2_rank) and the match surface. this baseline model achieved an overall accuracy of 64% on the testing set.
+We begin our prediction model using simple Logistic Regression, passing in player ranks (p1_rank, p2_rank) and the match surface.
+Within our model pipeline, ``p1_rank`` and ``p2_rank ``are treated as quantitative features, while the ``surface`` feature is treated as a nominal feature.
+We applied a preprocessing step is applied using ``ColumnTransformer``: the two quantitative rank features are scaled using ``StandardScaler`` while the single nominal surface feature is encoded using ``OneHotEncoder`` (with ``drop='first'`` to avoid multicollinearity).
+This baseline model achieved an overall accuracy of 64% on the testing set.
+Our model performs better than picking a winner by random chance, but 64% is a low accuracy to do anything actually meaningful.

-The accompanying classification report shows identical precision, recall, and f1-scores of 0.64 for predicting both class 0 (player 1 lost) and class 1 (player 1 won). this uniformity is expected, because given the perfectly balanced nature of the test set (in the preprocessing step, we mirrored p1 winning and losing, creating symmetrical entries for each match outcome). hence, we place high important on accuracy being the main evaluation criteria for our model.
+The accompanying classification report shows identical precision, recall, and f1-scores of 0.64 for predicting both class 0 (player 1 lost) and class 1 (player 1 won).
+This uniformity is expected, because given the perfectly balanced nature of the test set (in the preprocessing step, we mirrored p1 winning and losing, creating symmetrical entries for each match outcome).
+Hence, we place high important on **accuracy** being the main evaluation criteria for our model.

 As such, the confusion matrix visually confirms this balanced performance: the number of correctly predicted wins (true positives for class 1, 3871) is very close to the number of correctly predicted losses (true positives for class 0, 3853). similarly, the number of false positives, 2209 is nearly identical to the number of false negatives, 2191.